parth-koshta/parth-koshta/README.md

 - 👋 Hi, I’m Parth
-- 👀 I’m a Full Stack Developer
+- 👀 I’m a Software Engineer

 <!---
 parth-koshta/parth-koshta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.